-No. Criterion Assessment guideline and interpretation Level/ Oben neid Pr PC otec ted points SB SS SB SS GR The p onal biodiversity measures points only apply to the nature and landscape management of land under own manage ptional biodiversity measures are at company level. ement (including leased land).
+No. Criterion Assessment guideline and interpretation Level/ Level/ OC upen fie Pr PC ted points SB SS SB SS GR Opti The μ All оμ bonal biodiversity measures points only apply to the nature and landscape management of land under own manage ptional biodiversity measures are at company level. ement (including leased land).
 Gene eral 3.6 Biodiversity action plan The company has a biodiversity action plan (max.
 3 years old) for the whole farm area.
 Annex 4 shows the requirements of this plan.
 Check if the plan meets Evaluate execution of the plan.
 From 2025, bonus points for individual plans for soil-bound field crops expire, as the plan starts to be an obligation.
-4 × x x x x x The biodiversity action plan also encompasses several neighbouring farms. - 1 3.7 Nature conservation agreement Valid agreement with an organisation for nature conservation or an agricultural environment cooperative, concerning the conservation of flora and/or fauna on agricultural land, e.g.: birds, endangered species, etc. Check administratively whether the criteria set in the agreement are met.
-2 per agree- ment x х x х x 3.8 Unmown grass border or grain border Unmown grass border (on cropland) or grain border (along crops other than grain).
-The grass border or grain border remains until the start of the next growing season is stretched over at least one side of a plot or greenhouse has a length of at least 15 m per ha farm area has a width of at least Check visually and/or administratively whether the established criteria are met. x x x x x x 1.5 - 3.0 m 2 3.0 - 6.0 m 4 6.0 - 9.0 m 6 at least 9.0 m 8
+4 3 x x x x x The biodiversity action plan also encompasses several neighbouring farms.
+1 • The biodiversity action plan has been drawn up or evaluated and approved by an expert with demonstrable relevant training or work experience in the field of (agricultural) nature and landscape management.
+1 3.7 Nature conservation agreement Valid agreement with an organisation for nature conservation or an agricultural environment cooperative, concerning the conservation of flora and/or fauna on agricultural land, e.g.: birds, endangered species, etc. Check administratively whether the criteria set in the agreement are met.
+2 per agree- ment x x x х x 3.8 Unmown grass border or grain border Unmown grass border (on cropland) or grain border (along crops other than grain).
+The grass border or grain border remains until the start of the next growing season is stretched over at least one side of a plot or greenhouse has a length of at least 15 m per ha farm area has a width of at least - Check visually and/or administratively whether the established criteria are met. x x x x x 1.5 - 3.0 m 2 3.0 - 6.0 m 4 6.0 - 9.0 m 6 at least 9.0 m 8